 How to develop a clear marketing brief that unlocks insight and gets to the heart of the marketing challenge

-Our primary role as marketers is to constantly solve new and different types of challenges.
+Our primary role as marketers is to constantly solve new and different types of challenges and demonstrate this insight through an effective marketing brief.
 From a client-side perspective, this may be responding to a change in the market, for example, a new competitor disrupting the status quo or a sudden change in consumer demand as a result of a new trend.
 From an agency perspective, this will often involve responding to a client request to help formulate a strategy for a new campaign or initiative, usually in support of the challenge they’re attempting to solve!

-Within this post we’re going to cover some of the main steps marketers should follow in order to define the true marketing challenge they’re looking to tackle.
-In the context of a client/ agency relationship there’s some debate as to who ‘owns’ this part of the process.
-I believe the client has a responsibility to define the challenge to the best of their ability based on their intimate knowledge of the brand, market research and product/ service.
+Within this post, we’re going to cover some of the main steps marketers should follow to define the true marketing challenge they’re looking to tackle.
+In the context of a client/ agency relationship, there’s some debate as to who ‘owns’ this part of the process.
+I believe the client has a responsibility to define the challenge to the best of their ability based on their intimate knowledge of the brand, market research, and product/ service.
 However many agencies will have a planning function to help develop an informed and measurable strategy on where to take a brand/business.
-For the purpose of this post I’m going to consider each of the steps from an agency’s perspective, although my intention is that the guidance I offer can be applied by marketers of all stripes.
+For this post, I’m going to consider each of the steps from an agency’s perspective, although I intend that the guidance I offer can be applied by marketers of all stripes.

 Start by evaluating where you are now and ultimately where you’re looking to get to.
 In other words, current state versus objective.